Primer dimer: Mechanism of formation

 A primer dimer is formed and amplified in three steps.
 In the first step, two primers anneal at their respective 3' ends (step I in the figure).
 If this construct is stable enough, the DNA polymerase will bind and extend the primers according to the complementary sequence (step II in the figure).
 An important factor contributing to the stability of the construct in step I is a high GC-content at the 3' ends and length of the overlap.
 The third step occurs in the next cycle, when a single strand of the product of step II is used as a template to which fresh primers anneal leading to synthesis of more PD product.

 Detection

 Primer dimers may be visible after gel electrophoresis of the PCR product.
 PDs in ethidium bromide-stained gels are typically seen as a 30-50 base-pair (bp) band or smear of moderate to high intensity and distinguishable from the band of the target sequence, which is typically longer than 50 bp.

 In quantitative PCR, PDs may be detected by melting curve analysis with intercalating dyes, such as SYBR Green I, a nonspecific dye for detection of double-stranded DNA.
-Because they usually consist of short sequences, the PDs denature at lower temperature than the target sequence and hence can be distinguished by their melting-curve characteristics.
+Because they usually consist of short sequences, the PDs denature at a lower temperature than the target sequence and hence can be distinguished by their melting-curve characteristics.